adriaferrer/Vimet/README.md

 Vimet has been up and running for almost a year now and after around 200 orders and 50 clients, they would like to answer some questions with the data collected during this time.

 * Is there any item combination that maximises sales?
-Recommender ML model

 * If we run out of an item, what should be the substitute?
-Recommender ML model

 All of these questions can be answered with the available data.
 The main potential issue will be the low amount of data as we only have around 200 orders and 50 clients.

-Success will be defined if any of the 2 questions have a statistically significant answer and/or a decision-making tool can be defined (e.g. descriptive data on best combinations of products)
+Success will be defined if both models can provide significant answer and/or a decision-making tool can be defined (e.g. descriptive data on best combinations of products)

 ### Data Preparation
 We will work with 2 datasets: